pieter-van-prooijen/kondoq/README.md

 show var usages in public clojure-(script) projects.

 TODO:
-- security: dangeriously set html in code/error messages.
-Upload project with malicious javascript? highlight.js should guard against this?

-- production: logging, prod build, deploy to external server (build scripts), *in*
+- style guide compliance, consistent naming of "fetch-", "search-" etc.
 - more tests
+- give preference to "well-liked" repositories in results? (e.g. sort by number of github stars)
+- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.), perhaps use system installed lib instead of unpacking the one in the jar?
+- split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer?
+  (note that read-only replicas in litestream are not working and wil be replaced with new implementation)
+- strip leading whitespace when code context is collapsed?
+- put newly added projects on top of the list with "added" date

-  deploy to pcextreme, lets encrypt? *in*
+- production: logging, prod build, deploy to external server (build scripts), *in* deploy to pcextreme, lets encrypt? *in*
 - handle different arities (in type-ahead, allow for all arities as well) *in* distinguish between a specific arity (including zero), all arities and un-used arity (n/a) (e.g. in a higher order function call) *in*
 - paging for large result sets for common vars *in*
-- give preference to "well-known" repositories?
 -
-- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.), perhaps use system installed lib instead of unpacking the one in the jar?
-- split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer?
-  (note that read-only replicas in litestream are not working and wil be replaced)
-- strip leading whitespace when code context is collapsed?
 - delete projects *in*

-- put newly added projects on top with "added" date
+BUGS:
+- load integrant, search for integrant.core/ref pagination is not right (multiple usage/single line issue) (and cljc issue? , gives double entries *in*
+- security: dangeriously set html in code/error messages.
+Upload project with malicious javascript? highlight.js should guard against this? *in*, see hljs.configure()

 ## Getting Started